 Inflation gradually erodes purchasing power over time.

-Even a modest 3% inflation rate can significantly change the value of money over a long period of time.
-Over 25 years, prices could roughly double, which means that the lifestyle supported by S$3,000 per month today could require S$6,000 per month in the future.
+Singapore’s inflation rate averaged around 2.14% over the past three decades.
+Still, even a modest 2% inflation rate can significantly reduce the value of money over time.
+In 30 years, prices could nearly double, which means that the lifestyle supported by S$3,000 per month today could require almost S$6,000 per month in the future.

-Rising healthcare costs are also an important consideration.
-As retirees age, medical expenses typically increase, even with insurance and government support schemes.
-This adds to one’s monthly expenses.
+Rising healthcare costs is another important consideration.
+As retirees age, medical expenses typically increase, even with the help of insurance coverage and government support schemes to offset the cost, and this adds to one’s monthly expenses.

 Lifestyle Expectations

 Retirement today looks very different from what it did decades ago.
-Many retirees hope for a lifestyle that involves spending more time travelling, pursuing hobbies, or supporting their children and grandchildren.
-Others may even want the option to dine out frequently, attend cultural activities, or pursue lifelong learning.
+Today’s retirees prefer a lifestyle that involves travelling, pursuing hobbies, or supporting their children and grandchildren.
+Some might even want to dine out frequently, attend cultural activities, or pursue lifelong learning.

-While these aspirations are understandable, they require greater financial resources.
+While these aspirations are understandable, they also require greater financial resources.

-As a result, the true retirement number for many Singaporeans today may be closer to S$1.5 million to S$2 million, rather than just S$1 million.
+Therefore, the true retirement number for many Singaporeans today may be more than S$1 million.

 How Much Do You Need to Retire Now in Singapore?